 Maybe I'm not normal ... whatever that means.
-Reading about Moses meeting with God and the plans for the tabernacle makes me think about meeting with God at some time in the future.
+Reading about Moses meeting with God and the plans for the tabernacle makes me think about my meeting with God at some time in the future.
 Most would probably say it's not something they think about too often, but it's something I think about a lot - probably every day at some point.
 It's not as though I am thinking about dying tomorrow or even in the near future, but meeting with God would be quite an amazing privilege, wouldn't it?
-Those who met with God or who "saw" God's glory were often frightened and astounded by what they saw.
+Those who met with God or who "saw" God's glory in the past were often frightened by what they saw.
 It was no casual event.
-I don't think of it as such either.
+I don't think of it as such either, though some do.

-But some do.
-God is an "it" to most people ... or a "thing" ...
-God is who you want Him to be or who you make Him to be.
+God is an "it" to many people ... or a "thing" ...
+These think that “God” is who you want Him to be or who you make Him to be.
 That's what Satan wants you to believe and millions, even billions, are deceived.
 The idea that there is only ONE God is scorned by most, even those who claim to be Christians, followers of Jesus.
-I am continually disgusted by those who write in our local Grand Rapids newspaper about tolerance and interfaith "respect."
-These are concerned about respecting the religious beliefs of others, meanwhile utterly and totally disrespecting the One true God who created them and who gave life.
+Those who write about religious diversity and interfaith unity are concerned about respecting the religious beliefs of others, meanwhile utterly and totally disrespecting the One true God who created them and who gave them life.
 HE alone is worthy of praise!

 It was for that reason that God instructed Moses and the people of Israel to build the tabernacle - a place where God would "meet with" His people.
 At the beginning of Chapter 33 God tells Moses to leave Mt.
 Sinai and to "go up to the land I promised on oath to Abraham, Isaac and Jacob" (33:1).
 Then God said a surprising thing.
 He told them HE was not going with them!
 God was angry with them and said if He went with them He might destroy them along the way.
 But here's the beautiful part ... another picture of Jesus: Moses set up a tent outside the camp and there HE would meet with God.
 "The LORD would speak to Moses face to face, as a man speaks with His friend" (33:11).
 And as Moses met with God and interceded for the people, the LORD replied, "My Presence will go with you, and I will give you rest" (33:14).